 Resolution 958 (WRC-15) also asks to study suitable harmonized frequency ranges which would minimize the impact on radiocommunication services from WPT-EV.
 When considering potential candidate frequency bands, impact studies on services already having allocations in these frequency bands and in adjacent or larger separation bands are necessary.
 These studies should take into account the current and planned use of these frequencies by existing services and their necessary protection from WPT-EV emissions.

 This Report covers the impact assessment of the WPT-EV on the radiocommunication services operating in the same or adjacent/larger separation frequencies in order to provide necessary protection to the radiocommunication services.
-It is also intended to provide guidance to the administrations wishing to allow implementation of WPT-EV technologies in the proposed ranges in order to minimize the potential impact of WPT-EV on radiocommunication services.
+The studies contained in this Report reflect a collection of technical assessments.
+The studies are assumed to have conformed to all the relevant regulatory and technical aspects of the Radio Regulations applicable to the systems under study.
+The approaches presented may not be fully applicable to all countries due to variations in national regulations.
+The Report is intended to provide guidance to the administrations wishing to allow implementation of WPT-EV technologies in the proposed ranges in order to minimize the potential impact of WPT-EV on radiocommunication services.

 …

-6 Conclusions
+6 Results of Studies